francois-berder/MotorController/README.md

 ### Power consumption

-The board is using about 5mA with the current firmware.

-The LED takes about 2mA, the 2.2k Ohm pull-up resistor takes about 2mA and the microcontroller uses less than 1mA.
+Using a multimeter, it was found that the board takes about 2.5mA during initialisation, then 570uA was measured in idle (motor is not turning).
 If you want to save more power at the expense of motor control precision, you can lower the clock speed.
+Also, you can switch off the LED in the firmware.

 ### EEPROM layout